 The 2018 SAP Innovation Awards has recognized the success of this program with an award in the category of Digital Transformation.
 EV Technologies and HarrisLogic will be speaking at the annual SAPPHIRE NOW +ASUG conference on Wednesday, June 6, at 11:30 ET.
 If you’ll be attending and are interested in hearing more about how we used SAP HANA, SAP Predictive Analytics, and SAP BusinessObjects to transform behavioral health care, be sure to add our session to your agenda.

-View our case study for more technical detail on how we harnessed the power of SAP to improve the face of behavioral health care.
+View our case study or watch the presentation from SAPPHIRE NOW for more technical detail on how we harnessed the power of SAP to improve the face of behavioral health care.